kpatel427/kpatel427.github.io_backup/projects.md

 #### Languages: R

-## To determine bimodality of amplification in RNASeq data
+## To determine bimodality of MYCN amplification in Neuroblastoma RNASeq data
 - Used Whole Exome data to calculate MYCN depth vs exome depth
 - Correlated MYCN expr with depth to see how well they correlate
 - Overlayed mycn depth with mycn expression data across various cell lines